ls1intum/Artemis/docs/user/exercises/quiz.rst

         .. figure:: quiz/apollon-diagrams.png
             :align: center

-    - In the Apollon Diagrams page it is possible to see the list of Apollon Diagrams and the possible actions to perform with them.
+    - On the Apollon Diagrams page, it is possible to see the list of Apollon Diagrams and the possible actions to perform with them.

         - Open
         - Delete